Linnea87/sheriffs-word-hunt/README.md

 ### Colour Scheme
 Sheriff’s Word Hunt uses a limited colour palette supported by textured paper elements to reinforce the Wild West atmosphere and maintain a calm, readable interface for children.

+The colors were sampled from the in-app designs created in [Figma](https://www.figma.com/), and the final palette layout was assembled using [Coolors](https://coolors.co/).

 - **Primary background / card color:** `#872606`
 A deep Western red inspired by worn saloon signs and wanted posters, forming the main mood of the UI.